gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/lab-0-start-mcp-server.md

 In this lab, you will:

-- Understand how to start and configure the MCP server
+- Use DevTunnel to make your local MCP server accessible to cloud-based agent services
-- Learn about the MCP server's role in handling communication between LLMs and external tools
-- Set up the foundation for the Model Context Protocol implementation
+- Set up your environment for hands-on experimentation with the Model Context Protocol

 ## Introduction

 The Model Context Protocol (MCP) server is a crucial component that handles the communication between Large Language Models (LLMs) and external tools and data sources.
-Before you can interact with the agent and use MCP tools, you need to start this server.
+You’ll run the MCP server on your local machine, but the Azure AI Foundry Agent Service requires internet access to connect to it.
+To make your local MCP server accessible from the internet, you’ll use a DevTunnel.
+This allows the Agent Service to communicate with your MCP server as if it were running as a service in Azure.

 ## Interface options for MCP